tardieu/affinity/README.md

 ```

 Requests with the same `K-Session` header value are routed to the same replica.
+Session affinity is respected and the program works as intended.

 ```bash
 curl -H 'K-Session: abc' 'http://affinity.default.127.0.0.1.sslip.io/incr?session_id=abc'